I. Uniform Motion Calendar

 IV.
 Appearance by Telephone

-Appearance by telephone for UMC hearings is permitted only by court order.
-The attorney requesting to appear by telephone must file a motion to appear by telephone and submit a proposed order.
-The order must contain the name of the attorney who will be appearing telephonically and the phone number where the attorney can be reached at the time of the hearing.
+Telephone appearances for Special Set Hearings must be pre-approved by the Court and is permitted only by Court Order.
+The party requesting to appear by telephone must file a motion to appear by telephone and submit a proposed order.
+The order must contain the name of the party who will be appearing by telephone including the telephone number for CourtCall [1-888-882-6878] that the party will call to make arrangements for him/her to be placed in conference at the time of the hearing.
+Please make arrangements with CourtCall at least 24-48 business hours immediately upon receiving an the Order on same and prior to the scheduled hearing.

 Appearance by telephone for specially set hearings which do not involve motions for show-cause orders, while permitted, is discouraged.
 If counsel nevertheless wishes to appear by telephone, the same procedure as set forth above for telephonic appearance in UMC hearings applies.